A type of love we don’t talk about

-The first way is the Hollywood way that we normally think of as “falling in love”, where your date expresses some weird quirk that endears you to them.
+The main way we normally think of “falling in love” is the Hollywood way, where your date expresses some weird quirk that endears you to them.

 Maybe you just found it so cute the way he left his cowlick unbrushed, or you delight in the way that she puts on her oversized reading glasses.